michaelcourcy/enterprise-blueprints/dh2i/readme.md

 As you can see the database was unavailable for just few seconds and then the listener fail over another replica that became  the primary.
 It is also possible that you don't even see the error message above if the fail over was done within the 1 second sleep.

-Let's use the find-primary.sql script to find out who's the primary.
+Let's find who's the primary now, use dx to connect to the listener and execute
 ```
-kubectl cp find-primary.sql dxesqlag-1:/backup/find-primary.sql
-kubectl exec dxesqlag-1 -c mssql-tools -it -- /opt/mssql-tools/bin/sqlcmd -S dxemssql-cluster-lb,14033 -U sa -P 'MyP@SSw0rd1!' -i /backup/find-primary.sql
+select @@servername
 ```

-You can read that DXESQLAG-1 is now the primary instead of DXESQLAG-0.
+You should get `dxesqlag-1`or `dxesqlag-2`

 # Unsafe backup and restore